akashm776/otco/README.md

 ## Status

 This is an **active research repository**.
-The codebase is functional and experiments are ongoing, but results should be treated as **exploratory rather than final**.
+Several core experiments are complete, and follow-up experiments are ongoing.
+Results should be treated as **exploratory rather than final**.

 The goal of this repo is not to assume that OT-generated negatives always help.
 The goal is to understand: